tonysargent/Eye-Movement-/README.md

  Instructions
  Eye movement on mouse function.
 Move your cursor on the screen, and the eyes will track the movement.
+ Future iterations may include extra eyes and eye color change.
  This is used under the MIT licence.